DilaOktafiani/DilaOktafiani.github.io/content/project/casual/index.md

   filename: "casual.png"
 ---

-fashion illustrations that display a relaxed and casual style, with a focus on comfort and simplicity in clothing.
+fashion illustration with a relaxed and casual style, prioritizing comfort and simplicity.

 <!--more-->